Hear Terra’s MiSight® 1 day Journey

 Clinical Data

 The testing of MiSight® 1 day lenses consisted of a three-year clinical study in children 8-12 years old at the time they began treatment for myopia.
 Half of these children wore MiSight® 1 day contact lenses and the other half wore traditional 1 day soft contact lenses.
 This way, we could see if MiSight® 1 day really made a difference.
 And they did.
-The progression of myopia slowed in 41% of children who wore MiSight® 1 day contact lenses as compared to those who didn’t1†.
+The progression of myopia slowed by 59% on average in children who wore MiSight® 1 day contact lenses as compared to those who didn’t1†.

 †Compared to a single vision 1 day lens over a 3 year period.